TheKingEagle/TheKingEagle/README.md

 ## Greetings
 Welcome to my corner of this digital domain!

-I love music, technology, games, and I love to combine everything, when possible.
+I love music, technology, games.

 I want to learn new things

 ## What I do
 * Indie/Hobbyist Software Dev
 * Dev for an awesome survey site ([Rewards1](https://www.rewards1.com))
-* Wannabe musician
-* Part-time gamer
-* Factory worker
+* Composer

 ## My Stack
 <p>